strapi/documentation/docs/developer-docs/latest/getting-started/quick-start-step1.md

 ![Admin panel screenshot glimpse](../assets/quick-start-guide//qsg-handson-step1-01-admin_panel.png)

 ::: tip CONGRATULATIONS! 🥳
-You've just created a Strapi project!
+You have just created a Strapi project!
 You can start playing with Strapi and discover the product by yourself using our [User Guide](/user-docs/latest/getting-started/introduction.md), or proceed to [step 2](/developer-docs/latest/getting-started/quick-start-step2.md) to continue the guided tour.
 :::